- Content we consider

-Health services research is a unique and multidisciplinary field of research that examines how social factors, financing systems, organizational structures and processes, health technologies, and behaviors impact on access to health care, the quality and cost of health care, and population health and wellbeing.
+Health services research is a unique and multidisciplinary field of research that examines how different factors, behaviors, and technologies impact population’s access to healthcare, and the quality and cost of the care they receive.

 Designing and implementing health system reform

-This section considers implementation science research examining the methods, trialing, and uptake of research into routine healthcare settings for the benefit of patient health.
-This section also considers research promoting healthcare reforms and the de-implementation of low-value care.
+We consider implementation science research examining the methods, trialing, and uptake of research into routine healthcare settings for the benefit of patient health.
+We also consider research promoting healthcare reforms and the de-implementation of low-value care.
 Submissions that include public and patient involvement (PPI) or co-production in the research process are particularly encouraged.

 eHealth, mHealth and informatics

-This section considers all aspects of research relating to the design, development, trialing, adoption, and application of information technology, artificial intelligence, machine learning, and mobile health-based innovations in health service management, planning, and delivery of care.
+We consider all aspects of research relating to the development, trialing, adoption, and implementation of digital health and information technologies, artificial intelligence, machine learning, and mobile health-based innovations in health service management, planning, and delivery of care.

 Health policy, politics and power

-This section considers all aspects of research concerning the decisions, plans, and actions that are undertaken to achieve specific healthcare goals in society.
-This section also considers studies on pharmaceutical policy, legislation, guidelines, and regulations that impact on health systems, services, and movements towards universal health coverage.
+We consider all aspects of research concerning the decisions, plans, and actions that are undertaken to achieve specific healthcare goals in society.
+We also consider studies on pharmaceutical policy, legislation, guidelines, and regulations that impact health systems, services, and movements towards universal health coverage.

 Health system quality and safety

-This section considers all aspects of research concerning the review, monitoring, evaluation, communication, and achievement of high-level health system goals based on health system strategies.
-The section also encourages submissions evidencing improvement and innovation to advance the quality and safety of patient care at the health system and service level.
+We consider all aspects of research concerning the review, monitoring, evaluation, communication, and achievement of high-level health system goals based on health system strategies.
+We also encourage submissions evidencing improvement and innovation to advance the quality and safety of patient care at the health system and service level.
 Studies examining the perspectives of health systems, health care providers, service users, and caregivers are also considered.

-*Studies concerning clinical practice, clinical decision-making, and measurement of clinical outcomes should be directed to the relevant BMC Series medical journal.
+Please note that studies concerning clinical knowledge, practice, clinical decision-making, and measurement of clinical outcomes, should be directed to the relevant BMC Series medical journal.

 Healthcare delivery and access to healthcare

-This section considers all aspects of research relating to the organization of people, institutions, and resources to deliver health care services to meet the healthcare needs of the population.
-This section particularly encourages submissions reporting advancing universal health coverage and healthcare equity.
+We consider all aspects of research relating to the organization of people, institutions, and resources to deliver health care services to meet the healthcare needs of the population.
+We particularly encourage submissions reporting studies supporting universal health coverage and healthcare equity.
 Geospatial and epidemiological studies related to healthcare delivery and access to healthcare are also considered.

 Healthcare financing and economics

-This section considers all aspects of research relating to the mobilization, accumulation, and allocation of money to finance the healthcare needs of people, individually and as a population.
-This section considers studies looking at the various models that exist to finance healthcare, such as private insurance, personal financing, social health insurance, and taxation.
-This section also considers economic and cost-effectiveness evaluations of health policy, interventions, performance, and services.
+We consider all aspects of research relating to the mobilization, accumulation, and allocation of money to finance the healthcare needs of people, individually and as a population.
+We also consider studies looking at the various models for financing healthcare, such as private insurance, out-of-pocket expenses, social health insurance schemes, and taxation.
+We also consider economic evaluations of health policies, interventions, pharmaceuticals, and services.

 Healthcare governance and management

-This section considers all aspects of research that aims to inform best practice and continuous improvement for commissioners, decision-makers, and managers, for the benefit of service users and their carers.
-This section considers studies concerning risk assessments, upholding healthcare standards, incident management and reporting, and auditing.
+We consider all aspects of research aiming to inform best practice and continuous improvement for commissioners, decision-makers, and managers, for the benefit of service users and their carers.
+We also consider studies focused on risk assessments, upholding healthcare standards, incident management and reporting, and auditing.